harrypmdev/worthing-sw/README.md

 + <a href='https://fontawesome.com/'>Font Awesome</a> - Used for all site icons, based on HTML and CSS.
 + <a href='https://fonts.google.com/'>Google Fonts</a> - Utilised for the site's primary font, Roboto.
 + <a href='https://axios-http.com/'>Axios</a> - Node HTTP client for better network request functionality, including interceptors.
-+ <a href='https://www.npmjs.com/package/wav-encoder'>wav-encoder</a> - An NPM package allowing for conversion from buffer to wav.
++ <a href='https://www.npmjs.com/package/wav-encoder'>wav-encoder</a> - An NPM package allowing for conversion from buffer to wav, used as part of the functionality to cut long audio files down to 15 seconds.
 + <a href='https://www.npmjs.com/package/react-toastify'>Toastify</a> - An NPM packaged used to provide an easy way to present users with feedback on their CRUD operations.

 ## A Word on React